pablomarin/H2O-SparklingWater-azure-templates/README.md

 The cluster can also access any Blob storage containers that are configured with full public read access or public read access for blobs only.

-Only the data on the linked storage account and the external hive meta-store will persist after the cluster is deleted. <br><b>MAKE SURE YOU DO NOT STORE YOUR IMPORTANT DATA ON THE DEFAULT STORAGE ACCOUNT CREATED BY THE CLUSTER</b>.
+Only the data on the linked storage account and the external hive meta-store will persist after the cluster is deleted.

 #### Hive Metastore